- Benefits & Retirement

 Employees are required to provide their immediate supervisor with written notice of resignation at least two (2) weeks or ten (10) workdays prior to the last intended workday.
 The last day the employee reports to work is the separation date.
 In the absence of exceptional circumstances, failure to provide sufficient notice may result in being ineligible for rehire.

 Voluntary Resignation Without Notice

-When an SPA employee fails to report to work for a period of at least three consecutive workdays without giving verbal or written notice to his authorized supervisor, the employee may be considered to have abandoned his/her job.
+When an SHRA employee fails to report to work for a period of at least three consecutive workdays without giving verbal or written notice to his authorized supervisor, the employee may be considered to have abandoned his/her job.
 As a result, the employee may be subject to disciplinary action, or be separated from employment as a Voluntary Resignation without Notice.
 Such separations may not be grieved or appealed.